rppicomidi/pico-mc-display-bridge/README.md

 # References
 [This site](https://sites.google.com/view/mackiecontroluniversaldiyguide/home)
 documents the way MC uses MIDI.
 The Logic Control guide documents most of what you need.
 MC protocol uses 0x14 instead of 0x10 and 0x15 instead of 0x11 for the product IDs.
 There are some messages that are not documented here.
 I found some of these out by web search engine in forums, a look at the [Cakewalk Control Surface SDK](https://github.com/Cakewalk/Cakewalk-Control-Surface-SDK), and when all else failed, by using my DAW and [MidiView](https://hautetechnique.com/midi/midiview/).

-# Future Features
-## Message Filter/Converter
-Many of the MC implementations are not quite right or not quite what you want.
-The filter/converter block will convert messages from the controller into proper MC protocol and convert MC protocol into messages the controller better understands.
-This block could also convert control surfaces that are not compatible with MC protocol to MC protocol.
-Note control surfaces can include MIDI keyboards that send slider messages if you want to use a keyboard's sliders to control your mix.

-## Add Rotary Encoders
-Many control surfaces don't have rotary encoders for VPots or Jog Wheels.
-Some controllers implement VPots using potentiometers, which is not as nice as using a real rotary encoder.
-There are just enough pins on the device side Pico to add 8 encoders for VPots.
-Two of the 10 available pins on the Host Pico could be used for a jog wheel encoder.
-The VPot press switches could be replaced with the press switch function of the encoders; you can use the same 8 pins on the Host Pico for this.

-## Add Transport Buttons
-Some control surfaces do not have transport control (play, stop, record, etc.) buttons.
-You can use some of the unused GPIO pins on the USB Host Pico for adding more buttons.